RETURN-project/Simulation/README.md

 The BenchmarkRecovery R project simulates Landsat data and evaluates the performance recovery indicators with respect to data and disturbance characteristics.

-You can install it via:
+You can install the master version via:

 ```
 library(devtools)